hmrc/agent-client-relationships/README.md

 The provided error code is to help diagnose potential issues in production and will usually be "RELATIONSHIP_NOT_FOUND".

+### Get list of existing relationships for the current authenticated individual or organisation

+    GET /relationships/active

+This endpoint returns a map of existing relationships for the current user.

+Possible responses:

+#### OK

+    {
+        "HMRC-MTD-IT": ["AARN0000002"],
+        "HMRC-MTD-VAT": ["AARN0000006", "AARN0000004"]
+    }

+or empty object if none relationship exists

 ### Future development

 It is anticipated that additional methods for other services will be added and will use a similar utl structure.